defencedigital/moduk-service-manual/src/accessibility-statement/index.md

 ## How accessible this website is

-We know some parts of this website are not fully accessible:
+Some parts of this website are not fully accessible.

-- older PDF documents are not fully accessible to screen reader software
+We link to older PDF documents that are not fully accessible to screen reader software.
-- [add anything else from the audit]

 ## Reporting accessibility problems with this website